Annie Aghnaqa (Akeya) Alowa: Early life

 Annie (Akeya) Alowa was born in 1924, in Savoonga on St. Lawrence Island.
-Savoonga was a Yup'ik Eskimo village forty miles from Russia on the northern Bering Sea.
+Savoonga was a Yup'ik village forty miles from Russia on the northern Bering Sea.
 She is the daughter of Horst and Olga Akeya and had eight siblings; Agatha Mokiyuk (née Akeya), Barbara Kogassagoon (née Akeya), Helen Kiyukhook (née Akeya), Lila Akeya, Sarah Tate (née Akeya), Alexander Akeya, Calvin Akeya, and David Akeya.

 Marriage and family

 Alowa's first marriage, in 1944, to Jackson ended with his death the following year.
 In 1945, Annie remarried.
 Her husband was Nelson Alowa.
 Together they had eight children- Christina, Jeannette, Julius, Richard, Roland, Rose, Sheldon, and Timothy.
 Summers were spent at Tamniq, a camp where the family hunted and trapped.
 Alowa developed well-known skills as a traditional skin sewer and doll making artist.
 She enjoyed sewing and picking berries for a pastime.

 Alowa also knew the importance of education for herself and her children.
 Alowa's children always had to take their school work to Tamniq, where she taught them as they continued their education.
 Alowa continued her own education.
 From 1955 to 1956, Alowa was trained by healer Harriet Penayah, also from Savoonga, in midwifery.
 Her first training at a hospital was in Kotzebue, Alaska.